imgag/ngs-bits/doc/GSvarServer/index.md

 ### Do I need to download, install, and configure BLAT server manually?

 No, you just need to specify the port number BLAT server should be running on in the server config file. `GSvarServer` will donwload and start BLAT server automatically.
-It will also turn BLAT server off, if `GSvarServer` is being stopped.
+It will also turn BLAT server off, when `GSvarServer` is being stopped.

 ### How to configure a queuing engine?